-Above: The 2015 documentary Amy is a behind-the-scenes look at the troubled personal life of the late singer Amy Winehouse.
+Above: Amy takes a close and badly needed look at the troubled personal life of the late singer Amy Winehouse.

-In the end, despite our best hunches, we are in the dark.
-When we tune in to that star-studded night on the red carpet, we are forced to accept that winners are chosen by a vote of their peers, and that’s that.
-Which is why I offer you a totally biased, transparent, single-sourced list of winners from your favorite film reviewer and queer commentator: the one, the only, Beastly Ex-Boyfriend.
+When we tune in to that star-studded night, we are forced to accept that winners are chosen by their peers, and that’s that.
+For this reason, I offer a totally biased, transparent, single-sourced list of winners from your favorite queer commentator.
+Here are my picks for the best films of 2015.

 10. Beasts Of No Nation